boltops-tools/ufo/lib/ufo/help/deploy.md

 1. register the `.ufo/output/hi-web.json` task definition to ECS untouched.
 2. deploys it to ECS by updating the service

+### ufo tasks build

+To regenerate a `.ufo/output/hi-web.json` definition:

+    ufo tasks build

+### ufo ship

 The `ufo deploy` command does less than the `ufo ship` command.
-Typically, people use `ufo ship` over the `ufo deploy` command do everything in one step:
+Normally, it is recommended to use `ufo ship` over the `ufo deploy` command to do everything in one step:

 1. build the Docker image
 2. register the ECS task definition